YBHwang/clova-developer-guide/en-KR/Glossary.md

 A platform designed to provide skills to users.

-### Skill store home {#SkillStoreHome}
+### Skill Store home {#SkillStoreHome}

-A page to display skills registered in the skill store.
+A page to display skills registered in the Skill Store.
 It is a term used to refer to the **extension service management** menu in the Clova app.

 ### Slot {#Slot}
 Information necessary for processing a request declared in an [intent](#Intent).
 It must be defined in pair with the intent.
 Clova analyzes a user request and extracts information specific to the slots.
 For more information, see [Defining an interaction model](/Design/Design_Guideline_For_Extension.md#DefineInteractionModel).